drug-design/course/docs/chapters/protein-structure.md

 #### The Pathway Theory and Energy Funnels

-The most plausible hypothesis was that folding follows a limited number of pathways, until the protein reaches the final fold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/pathway-theory-energy-funnels-9b6e9ea1'><i class='fa fa-play' aria-hidden='true'></i></button>The most plausible hypothesis was that folding follows a limited number of pathways, until the protein reaches the final fold.
 Thus, the search for a free energy minima is more like balls rolling down funnels rather than balls rolling aimlessly on a flat surface.
 The funnel energy landscape thus accommodates  folding kinetics and thermodynamic stability.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer